 Making those legal arrangements may give adult children the opportunity to discuss with their parents the limits of their financial resources in the event of emergencies or declining health.
 Living arrangements, however, often override money matters in family conversations.

-"Whether the adult children can easily afford or only somewhat afford stepping in financially for their parents, the discussion of finances often follows grappling with the issue of independence in living arrangements," Ikeda says.
+"The discussion of finances often follows grappling with the issue of independence in living arrangements," Reynolds says.
 "It's one of the hardest things for someone to acknowledge — that they can no longer live independent of support and assistance."

 Find help if you need it